peilingjiang/p5.bezier/README.md

 ## Init for Bézier

-**0.2.0 NEW** You need to let the Bézier drawing system know the canvas you are drawing on.
-Let's use p5.js as an example:
+You must initialize the Bézier drawing system with the canvas you are drawing on.
+Here's an example with p5.js:

 ```diff
 function setup() {